 Recommended Products

-I hope you pin it and save it for all kinds of special cookie-baking occasions!
+Pin it to save for all kinds of special cookie-baking occasions!

 I typically buy the cut-out cookie mix, but I tried this recipe when the mix was out of stock.
 It was actually quite simple to make and the cookies turned out great.
 My 3 year old daughter and I had a fantastic time making and decorating them.
 I have Celiac disease and she is allergic to eggs and tree nuts.
 I use EnerG egg replacer in place of the egg.
 Thank you for this recipe!